 Safely Make Small Cuts

 Recently I needed to cut some small furniture legs on my miter saw.
 With their irregular shape, they were impossible to hold safely, so I attached each leg to a scrap 2×2 with a dowel screw.
 These assemblies stayed straight and kept my hands far from the blade. — David Alexander.
-Learn more about using a miter saw safely.

 Mark Your Saw For Quick, Accurate Cuts

 Plenty of carpentry jobs require a bunch of short boards cut to the exact same length.
 Instead of measuring each time you make a cut, try this: Measure once, line up your board like you’re going to make the cut, and then make a light mark on your saw with a pencil.
 Now, any time you need a block cut to that specific length you can just slide your board to the mark and make the cut, no measurement required. — Jeff Reading.
-This tip is super-useful for making this favorite backyard game.

 Measure and Cut from Both Ends of a Board